 You should consider having the ductwork, blower, as well as indoor coil evaluated when the job is done to ensure that debris and dust didn’t build up in the air handler or furnace.
 You also may want to think about air duct cleaning to ensure that dust isn’t continuously drawn through the cooling and heating equipment.

 Give Classic Air Conditioning, New Braunfels a call to talk about the protection of your HVAC system while renovating.
 We’ll be glad to provide ideas for your unique renovation and answer all questions you might have.
 Call today at (830) 358-1499.

-For more information contact the ac repair services of Classic Air Conditioning.
+For more information about Ac repair in New Bruanfels contact Classic Air Conditioning.